Rector and Deans

-At the moment Hanken has three Deans (vice-rectors) with different areas of responsibilities: research and social impact (David B. Grant), education and operations in Vaasa (Sören Kock), and executive education and corporate relations (Anders Löflund).
-Their term of office is until 31.7.2020, the term of office for Sören Kock has been extended until 31.9.2023.
+At the moment Hanken has four Deans (vice-rectors) with different areas of responsibilities: research and societal impact (David B. Grant), education and Rector's representative in Vaasa (Sören Kock), executive education and corporate relations (Kaj Storbacka), and programme and quality assurance (Maria Holmlund-Rytkönen).
+Their term of office is until 31.7.2023.
 The Deans are members of Hanken's management team.

-The Board appoints the Deans and the allocation of work is proposed by the Rector.
+The Board appoints the Deans and the division of responsibilities is proposed by the Rector.

 David B. Grant, Professor in Supply Chain Management & Social Responsibility

-As Dean of Research and Social Impact, David B. Grant supports the development of research and research-based social impact, the processes for external research funding, research ethics, data protection and open science, coordination of Hanken's research groups and areas of strength, recruitment and tenure-track processes for researching and teaching staff, and the development and marketing of the doctoral program.
-He is the Chair of Hanken’s Research Council, the Steering Committee for the Office of Research and University Services and the Tenure Track Committee.
+As Dean of Research and Societal Impact, David B. Grant supports the development of research and research-based societal impact, the processes for external research funding, research ethics, data protection and open science, coordination of Hanken's research groups and areas of strength, recruitment and tenure-track processes for researching and teaching staff, and the development and marketing of the doctoral program.
+He is the Chair of Hanken’s Research Council and the Tenure Track Committee.
 Professor Grant is also a member of the Research Ethics Committee.